Red Velvet Cookie Bars That Taste Like a Bakery Treat

-To make these red velvet cake mix bars you’ll need:
+To make these red velvet bars you’ll need:

 - 9 x 13 baking pan (metal is best)